 ▪The sensory faculties of an average human are “indriya.”
 They become “internal āyatana” only if we use them with raga, dosa, or moha.

-▪Then those external rūpa (sights, sounds, tastes, smells, touches, and memories) become “external āyatana” (for example, “my house,” “my friend,” etc.); see “Contact Between Āyatana Leads to Vipāka Viññāṇa.”
-Therefore, external āyatana are the external rūpa that one gets attached to.
+▪When an “indriya” becomes “internal āyatana,” it does not grasp an accurate representation of an external rūpa (sights, sounds, tastes, smells, touches, and memories).
+Thus, the mind experiences a “distorted version” of a given rūpa.
+That “distorted version” of a given rūpa is called an “external āyatana” (for example, “my house,” “my friend,” etc.); see “Contact Between Āyatana Leads to Vipāka Viññāṇa.”
+Therefore, an external āyatana is a “distorted version” of a given external rūpa.
+That is why one attaches to it.
 For an Arahant, external rūpās never become external āyatana; they are just external rūpās.

 ▪There is no equivalent English word for āyatana, so we will keep using indriya and āyatana from now on.